mutantrobbyk/hoc-mini/README.md

 ### Step 1

-- Inside the HOCs folder, create the following file:
+- Inside the hocs folder, create the following file:
   - withAuthentication.js
 - Import `React`.
 React must be in scope when using jsx.
 - Create a function `withAuthentication` that takes in a component as it's parameter `WrappedComponent` and returns a functional component.
 - The functional component should return the `WrappedComponent` that was passed into the `withAuthentication` function if `props.isAuthenticated` is true, and `null` if it is false.
-- With HOCs it is important that you pass any props that will be passed to the component made from using the HOC, to the component that is passed into the HOC.
+- With HOCs it is important that you pass along any props that will be passed to the component created from using the HOC, to the component that is passed into the HOC.
 You can do this with object destructuring.

 ### Solution